 - 3.1.
 The duties of the State Treasurer comprise: - 3.1.1.
 Responsibility for the receipt of all monies paid to the State Council, the issuing of receipts, and the deposit of those monies in accounts as determined from time to time by the State Council. - 3.1.2.
 Responsibility for monies paid by the Queensland Greens with the authority of the State Council. - 3.1.3.
 Ensuring that all cheques are signed by any two members appointed as per section 16.2.1 of this constitution). - 3.1.4.
-The submission to the Annual General Meeting of a report, balance sheets and financial statement, and the submission of those particulars to the State Council when requested. - 3.1.5.
+The submission to the Annual General Meeting of a report, balance sheets and financial statement (including any requirements of the Incorporated Associations Act and Incorporated Associations Regulation), and the submission of those particulars to the State Council when requested. - 3.1.5.
 Keeping custody of all securities, books and documents pertaining to the financial records of the Greens, and ensuring that all records are transferred to the incoming Treasurer when a change of office occurs. - 3.1.6.
 Assisting Branches in financial matters. - 3.1.7.
 Performing such other duties as the State Council may from time to time determine.